eniini/fillit/README.md

 includes a list of 1 to 26 tetriminos.
 It then rearranges them into the smallest possible square.

-As an example, the included example.fillit results in following output:
+As an example, running `./fillit example.fillit` results in following output:
 `AABCDDDDEF.`
 `AABCGGH.EFF`
 `.BBC.GH.EEF`